Aman123-cmd/to-do-app/README.md

 ✅ Task Prioritization: Users can set High, Medium, or Low priority

+✅ Checkbox Interaction: Each task has a checkbox that users can click to mark it as complete or incomplete.

+✅ Strikethrough Effect: When a task is completed, a line-through effect visually indicates the completion.

-✅ Persistent Storage: Tasks are stored in LocalStorage
+✅ Persistent Storage: Tasks are stored in LocalStorage.
+Whatever Changes are made in the task will be stored in local storage even after refreshing the page.

 5️⃣ User Authentication